broofa/runmd/README.md

 ## For Module Authors ...

 Want to avoid publishing with an out-of-date README file?
-Add the following to `package.json` and `npm` will refuse to publish if any of the code in your README fails to run:
+Add a 'prepare' script to `package.json` scripts block:

+    "scripts": {
       "prepare": "runmd README_js.md --output README.md"
+    }

+and `npm` will refuse to publish if any of the code in your README fails to run:

 # Markdown Options